CA20020 - PMAs: Introduction: Property business

 A block of residential flats is not a dwelling house, although the individual flats in it will be dwelling houses.

-A lift or central heating system serving the communal parts of a block of residential flats qualifies for PMA as it is not part of a dwelling house.
+A lift or central heating system serving the common parts of a building which contains two or more dwelling houses will not comprise part of any dwelling house.
 A central heating system serving an individual residential flat does not however qualify for PMA.